Car Insurance

 • Electric Ireland- Home Dual+ Night Boost

-Alternatively, consider switching your electricity supplier to get a better rate with time-of-use options.
+If you don’t have a smart meter, consider switching your electricity supplier to get a better rate with time-of-use options.
 You could save hundreds of euros a year by charging an electric car on the best tariff on the market instead of the SVR (standard variable rate).

-Don’t forget to apply for the EV Home Charger Grant, which allows you to claim up to €600 towards purchasing and installing an electric vehicle home charger unit.
+If you’re not eligible for discounts or a free charge point, apply for the EV Home Charger Grant, which allows you to claim up to €300 towards purchasing and installing an electric vehicle home charger unit.

 How to insure an electric car